 Anna has extensive experience representing employers in individual and large-scale class actions involving the full range of employment-related disputes, including discrimination, wage and hour, non-compete agreements, and unfair labor practices.
 Anna also regularly counsels employers on maintaining compliance with state and federal laws and regulations, assists employers with developing employment policies and executing human resources strategies, negotiates employment and separation agreements, advises employers in connection with reductions in force, and has conducted numerous internal investigations.

-Anna is an active member of the American Bar Association’s Labor & Employment Law Section, where she has held a number of leadership positions.
-Currently, she is the Management Program co-chair of the Section’s Development of the Law under the NLRA Committee and serves as an associate editor for the Bloomberg BNA-ABA jointly published Developing Labor Law treatise.
+Anna is an active member of the American Bar Association’s Labor & Employment Law Section, where she has held several leadership positions.
+Currently, she serves as the management co-vice chair for the ABA Labor & Employment Law Section’s National Trial Advocacy Competition.
+She is the immediate-past management co-chair of the Section’s Development of the Law Under the NLRA Committee and has served as an associate editor of Developing Labor Law - the leading traditional labor law treatise jointly published by Bloomberg/BNA and the ABA.
 She is also the past-chair of the Chicago Bar Association’s Labor & Employment Law Committee.

 Anna received her J.D. from the Loyola University Chicago School of Law where she graduated second in her class and served as an editor of the Loyola University Chicago Law Journal.
 Anna received an M.A. from Northwestern University and graduated with high honors from DePaul University where she also competed in NCAA Division I Women’s Track and Cross Country.
 Before practicing law, Anna taught Spanish for the City Colleges of Chicago.